yrangana/self-host-n8n-on-gcr/README.md

 gcloud services enable secretmanager.googleapis.com
 ```

+These commands establish your project environment and enable the necessary Google Cloud APIs.
+Artifact Registry stores your Docker images, Cloud Run hosts your containerised application, Cloud SQL provides the database, and Secret Manager securely stores sensitive credentials.
+Enabling these services upfront prevents deployment errors later in the process.

 ## Step 2: Create a Custom Dockerfile and Startup Script for n8n ##

 Instead of a minimal Dockerfile, we need to create a custom setup to handle the specific requirements of running n8n on Cloud Run.
 This involves two files: